In the interest of maximal gains and minimal risk, the front squat is a hands-down better exercise than the back squat.

 What all that means is that the front squat strengthens the muscles that are weak from keeling over your desk for 40+ hours a week.

-Back squats are great, but most people suck at them and don’t have the time, knowledge, or patience to fix the underlying mobility and stability restrictions necessary to do them safely and effectively.
+Back squats can be great, but most people suck at them and don’t have the time, knowledge, or patience to fix the underlying mobility and stability restrictions necessary to do them safely and effectively.

 That’s why most of the time, I opt for front squats.
 For my athletes and busy execs, there’s less risk and a greater reward to keeping them healthy, athletic, and jacked.